-As of September 30, 2007, we had \$7.2 million in purchase obligations compared to \$5.7 million and \$2.7 million as of September 30, 2006 and 2005, respectively.
+As of September 30, 2008, we had \$8.5 million in purchase obligations compared to \$7.2 million and \$5.7 million as of September 30, 2007 and 2006, respectively.
 The increase in purchase obligations is mainly a result of increasing backlog which requires higher inventories and purchase commitments due to higher volume.
-We have also increased our volume purchasing to reduce costs, and we have experienced longer lead-times required by our suppliers.
+We have also increased our volume purchasing to reduce costs, and experienced longer lead-times required by our suppliers.